Shanan Ballam

 BOOKS

-Inside the Animal: The Collected Red Riding Hood Poems is available now for purchase!
-Just click on the button below the cover image to place your order.
+Inside the Animal: The Collected Red Riding Hood Poems is available for purchase.
+Just click on the hot link or the button below the cover image to place your order.

 Reading Shanan Ballam’s Red Riding Hood poems is very much like a sip of morning’s first cup of handground strong black coffee: there is the craving, heat, aroma, the familiar cupgrasp and then the taste of a new day and re-realization of what it means to be awake—all the senses alert, mind focused, the day’s first probing in hand.
 These are poems that re-welcome you to the reimagined, redrawn world of childhood, poignantly, delightfully.